davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 So that's the theory covered, *let's see some code!*

-In order to provide the actionable advice I mentioned, I wanted to conduct and commit an *actual* migration – so I've taken Sebastian Chopin's [Alpine](https://github.com/nuxt-themes/alpine/) theme demo – which gives me some content to work with – and progressively migrated it from a concern to a domain-based setup.
+In order to provide the actionable advice I mentioned, I wanted to share a real-world migration – so I've taken Sebastian Chopin's [Alpine](https://github.com/nuxt-themes/alpine/) theme demo – which gives me some content to work with – and progressively migrated it from a _concern_-based to a _domain_-based setup.

 The milestones in the migration are: